openresty/lua-nginx-module/README.markdown

  ngx.var.args = nil
 ```

-**WARNING** When reading from an Nginx variable, Nginx will allocate memory in the per-request memory pool which is freed only at request termination.
+**CAUTION** When reading from an Nginx variable, Nginx will allocate memory in the per-request memory pool which is freed only at request termination.
 So when you need to read from an Nginx variable repeatedly in your Lua code, cache the Nginx variable value to your own Lua variable, for example,

 ```lua